Fight between dogs exacts high costs from South Ogden man

 A South Ogden man is currently asking himself that same question.
 His Golden Retriever was seriously injured following an attack by an unleashed pit bull that occurred as he walked the animal along the Legacy Parkway Trail.
 The resulting injuries required several different treatments to address, which has led to escalating veterinarian bills.
 The man hopes that the pit bull’s owner will accept liability for this incident and help to cover these costs.

-According to a local attorney, damages sustained by a family pet equate to property damage.
+According to a local attorney who focuses on dog bites in Salt Lake City, damages sustained by a family pet equate to property damage.
 Thus, while the outcome of a fight between two pets may not seem to offer a legal solution, compensation may still be available to pet owners through legal action.

 Dealing with the complexities of the legal process